warcampsurvivor/Kruelty-Encryptor/readme.md

 -   **Clipboard Integration:** Easily paste images from the clipboard to hide data in, or paste encrypted text/images to decrypt them.
 The encrypted result is automatically copied to your clipboard.
 -   **Secure Key Storage:** Save and load your master keys to an encrypted `.kruelkey` file, protected by a separate passphrase.
 -   **Customizable UI:** Switch between a modern dark theme and a purple gradient theme.
--   **License System:** The application includes a license verification system to manage access to different features (e.g., enabling steganography for 'admin' users).
-    *Note: For open-source use, you may want to modify or disable the licensing functions (`_fetch_remote_licenses`, `run_pre_checks`, etc.) to unlock all features for all users.*

 ## Installation